 Back then, when you needed a quick cash loan, there were limited options, from going to banks (which is not quick) to turning to family and friends for help.

-Lucky are we that these days you can do almost anything on your smartphone, including accessing a fast loan.
+Lucky are we that you can do almost anything on your smartphone these days, including accessing a fast loan.
 There are many best instant loan apps in Kenya where it will take you less than 5 minutes to get a loan to your M-Pesa.

 The first loan app in Kenya to review is Branch Loan.
 It is a popular app that was introduced to Kenyans in 2015 by Branch International.
 The branch loan app is the second oldest online lending mobile platform in Kenya after Tala.